kamyarothmanhamad/tuning_playbook/README.md

-**This is just my revised version of 'Tuning Playbook'.
-Rephrasing the contects and additional context for more clarity!
-Non-native English speakers and new comers considered**
+**Revised version of 'Tuning Playbook'.
+Rephrased the contects and additional context for more clarity!
+Non-native English speakers and new-comers considered**

+Rephrasing text for clarity
+Adding explanations and examples
+Tailoring the content to beginners and non-native English speakers

 *This work is a derivative of the original 'Tuning Playbook' **Varun Godbole<sup>&dagger;</sup>, George E. Dahl<sup>&dagger;</sup>, Justin Gilmer<sup>&dagger;</sup>, Christopher J. Shallue<sup>&Dagger;</sup>, Zachary Nado<sup>&dagger;</sup>**. https://github.com/google-research/tuning_playbook It is licensed under CC BY 4.0.*